RuiR/Leetcode/Tree/Step_by_Step_Analyze_House_Robber_III.md

 When we get a new problem, we can start from the brute force solution, then try to figure out the points which can be optimized.
 For Dynamic Programming, think about:

 1. Optimal substructure leads to DP
-2. Memorize subproblems optimize DP
+2. Memorizing subproblems optimize DP